-National Cardiac Rehabilitation Week was recently observed with the goal of highlighting the major role that cardiac rehabilitation plays in reducing the effects of heart disease.
-Although cardiac rehabilitation can’t change what happened in the past it can change the future following a heart attack, heart failure or heart surgery.
+National Cardiac Rehabilitation Week is February 14-20, and it highlights the major role that cardiac rehabilitation plays in reducing the effects of heart disease.
+Cardiac rehabilitation can’t change what happened in the past.
+But it can change the future following a heart attack, heart failure or heart surgery.
 1

 A life-changing experience